k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 1. Open the **Pre Execution Processes** or **Post Execution Processes** tabs and click  **Add Pre Execution Processes**  or **Add Post Execution Processes** to open a dialog box.

 2. Click the **Process Name** and select a flow from the drop-down list that holds all pre/post execution processes deployed to Fabric.
+3. If the process is attached to a Logical Unit (LU) in the TDM implementation, specify the LU name.
-3. Populate the **Execution Order** field with a numeric value to set the execution order.
+4. Populate the **Execution Order** field with a numeric value to set the execution order.
 Processes with Execution Order 1 run first, followed by processes with Execution Order 2, etc. Note that an execution order can be set for several processes that are executed simultaneously.
-4. Populate the **Description** field (optional).
+5. Populate the **Description** field (optional).
-5. Click **ADD Pre/Post Eexecution Process** to add the process to the BE.
+6. Click **ADD Pre/Post Eexecution Process** to add the process to the BE.
-6. Repeat steps 1-5 to add additional pre/post execution processes, if needed.
+7. Repeat steps 1-5 to add additional pre/post execution processes, if needed.